withastro/docs/src/pages/en/core-concepts/sharing-state.md

 export const sharedCount = createSignal(0);
 ```
 ...and all components importing `sharedCount` will share the same state.
-Though this works well, you might prefer nanostores if a) you like their add-ons for ["objects"](https://github.com/nanostores/nanostores#maps) and [async state](https://github.com/nanostores/nanostores#lazy-stores), or b) you want to communicate between Solid and other UI frameworks like Preact or Vue.
+Though this works well, you might prefer Nano Stores if a) you like their add-ons for ["objects"](https://github.com/nanostores/nanostores#maps) and [async state](https://github.com/nanostores/nanostores#lazy-stores), or b) you want to communicate between Solid and other UI frameworks like Preact or Vue.
 </details>
 :::

-## Installing nanostores
+## Installing Nano Stores

-To get started, install nanostores alongside their helper package for your favorite UI framework:
+To get started, install Nano Stores alongside their helper package for your favorite UI framework:

 <UIFrameworkTabs>
   <Fragment slot="preact">